-The “right” ball for Kaya has enough give to it to make it chewy but when a ball is made too soft, she will destroy it in a blink of an eye.
+The “right” ball for Kaya has enough given to it to make it chewy, but when a ball is made too soft, she will destroy it in a blink of an eye.
 Orbee Ball to the rescue.

 This company makes a wide variety of balls and other dog toys made with attention to detail and with our dog’s health in mind.
-These toys are guaranteed to be 100% made in the U.S.A and made to be toxin free.
+These toys are guaranteed to be 100% made in the U.S.A and made to be toxin-free.
 No toxins will be found in these products.
-These balls and toys are created in different sizes, some glow in the dark, some have “flavour” in them, and many of them float in the water.
+These balls and toys are created in different sizes; some glow in the dark, some have “flavour” in them, and many float in the water.
 There is something here sure to please even the fussiest of Snow Dogs.

-While no dog toy is completely indestructible, there are some manufacturers that do produce tough durable toys, that with adequate supervision, will stay intact.
+While no dog toy is completely indestructible, some manufacturers produce tough, durable toys that will stay intact with adequate supervision.

-Kaya has had her Orbee ball since the summer and it is still intact and still one of her favourite balls.
-As you can see she has managed to pull some of the continents off of her ball but that did not affect the integrity of the ball in any way.
-Make sure you check out their toughness rating and get toys appropriate for your dog’s size and chewing strength.
+Kaya has had her Orbee ball since the summer, and it is still intact and still one of her favourite balls.
+As you can see, she has managed to pull some of the continents off of her ball, but that did not affect the integrity of the ball in any way.
+Ensure you check out their toughness rating and get toys appropriate for your dog’s size and chewing strength.

-Aside from making tough toys made with dog safe materials, another reason I recommend this company is that they have created their own foundation, where 2% of every sale goes to funding grants for dogs.
+Aside from making tough toys made with dog safe materials, I recommend this company because they have created their own foundation, where 2% of every sale goes to funding grants for dogs.

-Planet Dog Foundation has given over 1 Million dollars for funding the training, and placement, and the supporting of service dogs for people in need.
-You can feel good about buying a good quality toy for your dog and supporting a company who supports such an important cause.
+Planet Dog Foundation has given over 1 Million dollars for funding the training and placement and the support of service dogs for people in need.
+You can feel good about buying a good quality toy for your dog and supporting a company that supports such an important cause.

 3. Mammoth Pet Toys

-Soft rope toys can be chewed (it flosses and cleans your dog’s teeth too!), tossed, or tugged.
+Dogs can chew soft rope toys (it flosses and cleans your dog’s teeth too!), tossed, or tugged.
 Long rope toys can have multiple knots for chewing or longer lengths that can be tugged between two or more dogs.
 Some of the toys are even scented or flavoured for dogs.